Zylanx/SEPatcher/README.md

 SEModLoader - This project contains the actual Mod Loader DLL file
 HelmetLockMod - This is a very simple mod that adds a "Lock Helmet" keybind to the controls menu, that when pushed, toggles the mask lock state

+# Using The Patcher
+In order to use the patcher, open up the command line and navigate to the folder that you extracted it to.
+Then just type in 'SEPatcher.exe "Drive:/Path/To/Stationeers/Folder"'
+Example: 'SEPatcher.exe "C:/Progam Files(x86)/Steam/steamapps/common/Stationeers/"
+> Warning: The Patcher does not currently restore the original assembly before backing up and patching again
+>          So make sure to go into the backup "Unpatched" folder in the Stationeers directory and restore it before trying to patch again

+# Installing HelmetLockMod
+In order to install the mod, first make sure you have patched your folder.
+Then simply extract the zip file into the Stationeers directory.
+Make sure the DLL goes into the "Mods" folder.
+Then just launch the game.

 # Warning
 This is currently very WIP and is effectively just quick prototype The code is uncommented currently as it will soon be completely rewritten to have a much improved interface and API.